apostrophecms/piece-type-importer/README.md

 If a row has no value for your `:key` column, it is treated as an insert, rather than an update.

+## Importing rich text (HTML) rather than plaintext

+By default, if you create a column in your CSV file for a field of type `area`, it will be imported as plaintext.
+Any special characters like `<` and `>` will be escaped so the user can see them.
+HTML is not supported.

+To import areas as rich text HTML markup, add the `importAsRichText: true` option to the `area` field in your schema.

 ## Roadmap

 |Feature |Status  |